-During 1996, the SDG&E and Enova Audit Committees met twice and the Executive Compensation Committees met six times while the Nominating Committees did not meet.
-The Enova board met thirteen times, while the SDG&E board met twelve times.
+During 1996, the Audit Committee met twice and the Executive Compensation Committee met six times while the Nominating Committees did not meet.
+The board met twelve times.

-During 1996, all directors attended 75% or more of the aggregate total meetings of the Enova and SDG&E boards and committees on which they served with the exception of Dr. Atkinson, who attended 59% of such meetings.
+During 1996, all directors attended 75% or more of the aggregate total meetings of the board and committees on which they served with the exception of Dr. Atkinson, who attended 56% of such meetings.

-In addition to Executive, Finance and Technology Committees, the committees of each of the Enova and SDG&E boards are the Audit, Executive Compensation and Nominating Committees.
+In addition to Executive, Finance and Technology Committees, the committees of each of the board are the Audit, Executive Compensation and Nominating Committees.
 The major functions of each of the Audit, Executive Compensation and Nominating Committees are described briefly below.